smutindak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 12- Script that prints all possible combinations of two letters, except oo
 # 13- Script that prints a number with two decimals places
 # 14- Script to convert a number from base 10 to base 16
+# 15- Script that encodes and decodes text using the rot13 encryption